Headless CMS: The guide to your headless content management system

 prismic.io

 Prismic is a SaaS-based headless content management system that has been around since 2013.
-With Prismic you have the possibility to create an app and/or website, which is very modern due to the use of GraphQL as a query language.
+With Prismic you have the possibility to create an app and/or website, which is very modern due to the use of GraphQL as query language.

-prismic.io advantages prismic.io disadvantages
+prismic.io Advantages prismic.io disadvantages

-• Multilingual for better coverage
+• Multilingualism for better reach

-• User-friendly operation through drag and drop
+• User-friendly operation through drag & drop

 Magnolia CMS

-Magnolia CMS Advantages Magnolia CMS disadvantages
+Magnolia CMS advantages Magnolia CMS disadvantages

 • Access to content from other systems is native